jrhel/Recipe-Stash/README.md

 Recipe Stash is a service for storing and creating all of your recipies in one place.

+# DISCLAMER: Haven't been able to sort out & push functioning fetures for the DL on 30.11 because of having the flu.
+I'll try to finsih the project before the final DL.

 ## Implemented Functinality:
 - User can create an account, log in, & log out;